Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves monthly HICP annual rate of change for one EU country, specifying the dataset and license.
-It distinguishes itself from sibling tools that cover different Eurostat indicators.
+The description clearly states it provides 'Monthly HICP annual rate of change (overall index) for one EU country', specifying the dataset and license.
+This distinguishes it from sibling tools like GDP growth or unemployment.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.